in-der-kothe/exactly-once-semantics/README.md

 How can we make sure, the we exactly will transfer 1000€ (in 1000 Transactions)?

 [^1]: IntelliJ - this should work out-of-the-box\
-VS Code - you need this plugin: https://marketplace.visualstudio.com/items?itemName=humao.rest-client
+VS Code - you need this plugin: [Humao Rest Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client)